mura94/art-viz/README.md

 |Lazy             |`5F90B7` |Blue       |
 |Stunning         |`424B63` |Blue       |

+### Output

+ex: `--output garlic_rendered.png`

+The desired name of the final render.
+Writes to the relative directory.

+## Qt Interface

+For convenience, I've added a script that will display a user interface for faster argument input and editing.
+If you would like, you can run the script `RenderArgsQt.py`.
+PySide6 **must** be installed (you can install via `pip install pyside6`).

 ## Tips

 - If the result is too small, double the size values (height/width/depth) to make the art appear larger in the final image
+- When testing out new wall colors, speed up render times using `BLENDER_EEVEE` instead of the longer (but better quality) `CYCLES`

 [:arrow_up: Back to Top](#art-viz)